 — NBA Courtside (@NBA__Courtside) March 6, 2026

-So now that it’s out there, let’s call this what this is, a non-story.
-Social media and even the press has been hyping this up to be something bigger than it is.
 Redick is a former player and a known competitor.
-And Luka is Luka, one of the best players in the league searching desperately for his first NBA ring.
+And Luka is Luka, one of the best players in the league, searching desperately for his first NBA ring.

 So if something set The Don off, it’s okay that he reacted the way he did.
-On the other hand, Redick giving him the business is what a head coach should do.
+On the other hand, Redick giving him the business is what a head coach should be doing.
 Players are the bread and butter, but it’s the coach’s locker room at the end of the day.

 If anything, this is probably a sign that both guys actually care about getting it right instead of just going through the motions in March.
 The Lakers would probably be more worried if Luka didn’t react and Redick just shrugged it off.